Mathoura – Picnic Point

 Picnic Point on the Murray

-Where the Edward meets the Murray, you’ll find a Springtime treasure — Picnic Point.
-Steeped in local history, it’s a great spot to fish, unwind, or learn about the Timber Cutters’ Run.
-Enjoy a relaxed riverside meal at The Timber Cutter Redgum Café Bar, known for its woodfired pizzas, fresh seasonal dishes, picnic platters, and tempting desserts.
-Pair your meal with a glass of local wine and take in the sunshine sparkling on the river.
+Where the Edward River meets the Murray, you’ll find one of Mathoura’s most iconic summer spots — Picnic Point.
+Steeped in local history, it’s a beautiful place to fish, relax, or learn about the Timber Cutters’ Run.
+Enjoy a long, lazy riverside meal at The Timber Cutter Redgum Café Bar, famous for its woodfired pizzas, fresh seasonal dishes, picnic platters, and indulgent desserts.
+Pair your meal with a glass of local wine and soak up the sunshine shimmering across the river.

 Step into the Past on the Mathoura Heritage Trail

-Spring’s sunny days are perfect for a heritage stroll.
-Pick up a Mathoura Heritage Trail brochure from the Mathoura Visitor Information Centre (or download it online) and explore the town’s fascinating pioneering past.
-This self-guided walk takes you to historic landmarks and shares the stories of the early settlers who shaped the region.
+Explore the Mathoura Heritage Trail at your own pace.
+Pick up a brochure from the Mathoura Visitor Information Centre and wander through the town’s rich pioneering history.
+This self-guided walk leads you to significant landmarks and shares the stories of early settlers who shaped the region.

 Dine Riverside at The Timbercutter Restaurant